My goal was to have at least one name

 involved in the Miami International Piano

 Festival.
-She is also a sought after adjudicator
+She was also a sought after adjudicator

 for violin competitions.